selwynpolit/d9book/book/drush.md

 ```
 Or `drush gen dcf`

 This is what the most recent version of drush generates.
-In this case I did ask it to inject the `entity_type.manager` service.
+In this case, I did ask it to inject the `entity_type.manager` service.
 The file is `web/modules/custom/drush_play2/src/Drush/Commands/DrushPlay2Commands.php`:

 ```php
 <?php